NorthArrowResearch/champ-workbench/docs/download.md

 1. [64 bit version](technical_reference/guides/windows_version.html) of Windows (XP or newer).
 2. [Microsoft .Net Framework 4.6.2](https://www.microsoft.com/en-us/download/details.aspx?id=53344) or newer.
 3. 150Mb free disk space for the software, plus enough space to store input and out datasets.
+These can amount to several gigabytes per watershed.
 4. [64-bit Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-ca/download/details.aspx?id=48145). *NOTE: You must install the **64-bit** version ( vc_redist.x64.exe).
 If you have previously installed the 32-bit version you still need to install the 64-bit version.*